Kan. man dies when RV falls on him while doing maintenance - NewsBreak

 Kan. man dies when RV falls on him while doing maintenance

 HARVEY COUNTY —A Kansas man died following a weekend accident while doing maintenance on a large recreational vehicle.
-Robert Brooks, 66, of Wichita, was doing maintenance...salinapost.com
+Robert Brooks, 66, of Wichita, was doing maintenance...hayspost.com

 HARVEY COUNTY —A Kansas man died following a weekend accident while doing maintenance on a large recreational vehicle.
-Robert Brooks, 66, of Wichita, was doing maintenance...salinapost.com
+Robert Brooks, 66, of Wichita, was doing maintenance...hayspost.com

 Comments / 0